Webster University: Academics

 Webster University is accredited by the Higher Learning Commission.
 Specific programs are accredited by specialized accreditors, including the Association of Collegiate Business Schools and Programs (ACBSP), the National Association of Schools of Music (NASM), the National League for Nursing (NLN), the Council on Accreditation (COA), the National Council for Accreditation of Teacher Education (NCATE), the Missouri Department of Elementary and Secondary Education, and the National Board for Certified Counselors.

-In 2023, Webster University was ranked 22nd among regional universities (Midwest) by U.S. News & World Report.
+In 2026, Webster University was ranked 32nd in Regional Universities Midwest and 41st in Best Value Schools by U.S. News & World Report.

 Partnerships

 Webster University maintains a Confucius Institute in partnership with Beijing Language and Culture University.
 In 2019, US senator Josh Hawley asked Webster University to close its Confucius Institute.

 Campus

 Webster University's home campus is located in Webster Groves, a suburb of St. Louis.
-Many of the domestic campuses are located near military bases; some are located in various metropolitan areas.
-The international campuses are located in several European countries including Switzerland, Austria, Georgia, and The Netherlands; several are also located in Asia, such as in Tashkent, Uzbekistan, Thailand, and China.
+It has two other campuses in the St. Louis metropolitan area and a campus in San Antonio, Texas.
+Several international campuses are located in European countries including Switzerland, Austria, Georgia, and the Netherlands.
+Three campuses are located in Asia: one in Uzbekistan and two in China.

 In addition to its own international campuses, Webster has also formed partnerships with a few universities that are based in their countries of interest.
-For example, The Webster Graduate School was until 2015 tied with Regent's University London; and Webster maintains a relationship with Kansai University in Osaka, Japan and with The Universidad Autónoma de Guadalajara in Guadalajara, Mexico.
-Recently, Webster started a study abroad program in Greece.
+For example, the Webster Graduate School was until 2015 tied with Regent's University London; and Webster maintains a relationship with universities including Kansai University in Osaka, Japan and the Universidad Autónoma de Guadalajara in Guadalajara, Mexico.
+As of 2025–26, faculty-led study abroad opportunities include programs in Costa Rica, Ghana, and Ecuador.

 In 2015, Webster released a report on its Thailand campus citing several issues, including badly inadequate facilities and a culture of distrust between students and the administration.
 The report also cited several strengths on the campus, including strong academics and financial stability, saying "recruitment, marketing and admissions" are an area of strength for the campus.
 One month after the internal report was issued, a campus ombudsman was appointed to address the communications issues and to bring the Thailand campus more in-line with the home campus' policies.
+Webster closed the Thailand campus in December 2021.